lidh15/vvppcc22/README.md

 #### After the model trained

-- If RA is available, close the document, scripts here are working with RA not accessible.
 - Go to `results` and run `sh pf-decrypt.sh` to reveal the trained model.
 - Go outside and run `sh test.guest.sh` and you should see test summary printed.